-Kilmarnock v Greenock Morton
+Kilmarnock held at home by Morton

 Post update

-Chris Stokes (Kilmarnock) wins a free kick in the attacking half.
+Jack Sanders (Kilmarnock) wins a free kick in the defensive half.

 Post update

-Foul by Alan Lithgow (Morton).
+Foul by Gavin Reilly (Morton).

 Post update